rupeshbug/personal-blog/src/pages/posts/ai_agent_faiss_blog.md

 ---
 layout: '@/templates/BasePost.astro'
 title: 'Building an AI Agent with Long-Term Memory Using Vector Database'
-description: 'Learn how to build a command-line AI assistant that remembers user input across sessions by integrating LangGraph, LangChain, and FAISS for persistent memory and improved context.'
+description: 'Learn how to build a command-line AI assistant that remembers user input across sessions by integrating LangGraph, LangChain, and FAISS vector database for persistent memory and improved context.'
 pubDate: 2025-07-23T00:00:00Z
 imgSrc: '/assets/images/ai_agent_blog.png'
 imgAlt: 'Illustration of an AI chatbot in a terminal with memory recall features'